 Situated in the western depths of the Okavango Delta, Macatoo Camp in Botswana pairs luxury tented camp accommodations with unforgettable African horseback safaris into the delta’s life giving waters.
 Available year round, each ride from Macatoo Camp is specifically designed to follow the concentrations of wildlife and bring guests up close to the resident game.

-Rides from Macatoo Camp are specifically tailored to the wildlife and water levels and allow for vigorous morning and gentle evening outings when the game is most active.
-Qualified guides impart their intimate knowledge of the wilderness and bring guests closer to the birds, game, and nature than ever thought possible.
-Furthermore, those who prefer longer rides have the opportunity to sleep out under the stars either by fly camp or across the lake at the Treehouse Platform, while non-riding companions have a host of alternative activities to enjoy, including game drives, boating, mokoro rides, and fishing.Request Information
+Rides from Macatoo Camp are tailored to allow for vigorous morning and gentle evening outings when game is most active.
+Qualified guides impart their knowledge of the wilderness and bring guests closer to wild game than ever thought possible.
+Furthermore, those preferring longer rides can sleep out under the stars either by fly camp or at the Treehouse Platform.
+Meanwhile non-riding companions have a host of other activities to enjoy, including game drives, boating, mokoro rides, and fishing.Request Information